imagineLife/big-site/content/mongo/performance/distributedSystems/shard-writing.md

 ## Hz and Vtcl Scaling

-Vertical is increasing a current server.
+Vertical is increasing a current server:

-More CPU.
+- More CPU
-More Ram.
+- More Ram
-More Disk.
+- More Disk

-This does reach a limit.
+...
+Increasing these things will reach a limit.
  The cost is also of concern: 1 machine with double the cpu/ram/disk may be MORE than double the price.

 Horizontal scaling adds more machines.

 ## Horizontal scaling and sharding

+Instead of increasing resources of a singe server, increase the number of machines.
+Here, the hardware cost scaled cheaper, probably.

 In a shard setup, a single `mongos` server handles all reads/writes.
-The `mongos` determines which shards to point a query to. `mongos` uses the shard key.
+The `mongos` determines which shards to point a query to. `mongos` uses the `shard key`.
+The data gets broken into 'chunks' across servers called 'shards'.

 Sharding breaks data up in to chunks.
-A default chunk size is 64 MB.
+A default max chunk size is 64 MB.
+When chunks grow, they get split.

 ## Shard Keys and performance

+3 things to keep in mind:

+- cardinality
+- frequency
+- rate-of-change

 **Cardinality**
  Number of distinct vals for a given shard key.
  This determines the maximum number of chunks for the cluster.
  If a single field doesn't really help, a compound shard key can be created.
+ For data based on states, where MOSt data live ins 1 state, say Minnesota, making the shard-key the state would be bad.
+The minnesota chunk would be massive, while the others would be dismal.

 ```bash
 sh.shardCollection(`dbname.collectionname`, {fieldOne: 1, fieldTwo: 1})